 Clubs and Trifecta

-We have three designated club hikes for the Great Smoky Mountains Half Marathon: Chimney Tops, Charlie’s Bunion, and Mt.
+We have two designated club hikes for the Great Smoky Mountains Half Marathon: Charlie’s Bunion and Mt.
 LeConte (via Alumn Cave Trail).
 View details on each club hike below.

 You will need to take a picture of yourself at the designated location with the following factors: